avall/AWS-SAA-C03/assets/md/005-ElasticLoadBalancer.md

     [TLS / SSL Termination](#provide-ssl-termination)
   - [Sticky Sessions](#sticky-sessions) can be defined per target session.
   - **_Preserve client-side source IP address_**: Backend servers can see the IP address of the client.
-  - **_Static IP address_**: Has one static IP address per AZ.
+  - **_Static IP address_**: NLB provides one static IP address per AZ.
+ALB does not.
+So we can use it when we require a static IP for our LB.
-  - **_EIP support:_** An Elastic IP address can be assigned for each AZ.
+  - **_EIP support:_** It is the only ELB that supports EIP.
+An Elastic IP address can be assigned for each AZ.
 This is useful for scenarios where whitelisting specific IP addresses is required
   - **_DNS fail-over_**: If there are no healthy targets available, Route 53 directs traffic to load balancer nodes in other AZs.
   - **_Route 53 integration_**: Route 53 can route traffic to an alternate NLB in another AWS region.
   - **_Zonal isolation_**: The NLB can be enabled in a single AZ, supporting applications that require zonal isolation.